HeardLibrary/digital-scholarship/manage/control/github/branch.md

 <img src="../images-branch/desktop-protected-notification.png" style="border:1px solid black">

-This does not prevent the user from making commits to the protected branch (`main` in this example).
+This does not prevent the user from trying to make commits to the protected branch (`main` in this example).

 <img src="../images-branch/desktop-protected-error.png" style="border:1px solid black">